skwp/dotfiles/README.md

     ae # alias edit
     ar # alias reload

-Here are some of the customizations you get with this setup:
+Here are some of the customizations provided in ~/.dotfiles/zshrc:

  * Vim mode
  * Bash style ctrl-R for reverse history finder
- * Fuzzy matching - if you mistype a directory name, tab completoin will fix it
+ * Fuzzy matching - if you mistype a directory name, tab completion will fix it

 Setup for Pry
 ---